-1 Introduction
+1. Introduction

 The study of causation is central to the understanding of human reasoning.
-Tasks involving changing environments require causal theories which make formal distinctions between causation and logical implication [Geffner, 1989, Lifschitz, 1987, Pearl, 1988a, Shoham, 1988].
+Inferences involving changing environments require causal theories which make formal distinctions between beliefs based on passive observations and those reflecting intervening actions [Geffner, 1989, Goldszmidt and Pearl, 1992, Lifchitz, 1987, Pearl, 1988a, Shoham, 1988].
 In applications such as diagnosis [Patil et al., 1982, Reiter, 1987], qualitative physics [Bobrow, 1985], and plan recognition [Kautz, 1987, Wilensky, 1983], a central task is that of finding a satisfactory explanation to a given set of observations, and the meaning of explanation is intimately related to the notion of causation.

 Most AI works have given the term "cause" a procedural semantics, attempting to match the way people use it in reasoning tasks, but were not concerned with the experience that prompts people to believe that "a causes b", as opposed to, say, "b causes a" or "c causes both a and b."
-The question of choosing an appropriate causal ordering received some attention in qualitative physics, where certain interactions attain directionality despite the instantaneous and symmetrical nature of the underlying equations, as in "current causing a voltage drop across the resistor" [Forbus and Gentner, 1986].
+The question of choosing an appropriate causal ordering received some attention in qualitative physics, where certain interactions attain directionality despite the instantaneous and symmetrical nature of the underlying equations, as in "the current causes the voltage to drop across the resistor" [Forbus and Gentner, 1986].
 In some systems causal ordering is defined as the ordering at which subsets of variables can be solved independently of others [Iwasaki and Simon, 1986], in other systems it follows the way a disturbance is propagated from one variable to others [de Kleer and Brown, 1986].
-Yet these choices are made as a matter of convenience, to fit the structure of a given theory, and do not reflect features of the empirical environment which compelled the formation of the theory.